Gordon Alles: Career

 Alles received his BS (1922), MS (1924), and PhD (1926) degrees from California Institute of Technology (Caltech).
 From 1931 he was a lecturer in pharmacology at the University of California Medical School in San Francisco, and from 1951 he was Professor in Residence of pharmacology at UCLA.
 From 1934 to 1951 he was a consultant for the SKF laboratories.
 He was owner of the Alles Chemical Research Laboratories in Pasadena, and had been a Caltech research associate since 1939.
 In 1958 he gave Caltech a gift of $350,000 which financed, in large part, the five-story Gordon A. Alles Laboratory for Molecular Biology.

 Alles was primarily interested in natural and synthetic drug chemicals and the relationship between their molecular structures and their biological actions.
 In 1928 he discovered the physiological properties of benzedrine (amphetamine) and he contributed to its development as a drug.
 This drug and dextroamphetamine, which was developed from the discovery, have had worldwide medical use as general brain stimulants.

+Alles discovered the psychoactive effects of 3,4-methylenedioxyamphetamine (MDA), a mescaline analogue and the first synthetic psychedelic as well as the first entactogen, in 1930.
+He co-discovered MMDA (5-methoxy-MDA), another one of the earliest synthetic psychedelics, in 1962, with psychedelic chemist Alexander Shulgin independently synthesizing the drug the same year.

 Alles also spent time in Tahiti, where he was investigating the possibilities of developing tranquilizers from alkaloids in a native drink called kava.